giovanniboscu/continuous-section-field/actions-examples/degraded_pole/readme.md

   <em>Three-dimensional representation of the tapered prestressed concrete pole.
 The Z-axis is scaled independently for visualization purposes; the displayed aspect ratio is not the true geometric aspect ratio.</em>
 </p>

-The degraded pole example is a complete end-to-end application of Continuous Section Field, from model definition to structural response evaluation.
+The degraded pole example is a complete end-to-end application built on Continuous Section Field, from model definition to structural response evaluation.
 It shows how CSF can represent a parametrically varying section with multiple materials and localized degradation.

+CSF provides the continuous geometric and material model of the pole, including the laws governing their variation along the longitudinal coordinate.
+At any requested position, it resolves the corresponding local section state and computes the associated sectional properties.

-The Python application uses the CSF geometric and material representation together with the laws governing their longitudinal variation.
-These continuous fields are evaluated to compute sectional properties, determine the structural response, and recover the resulting normal and shear stresses.
+A separate Python application consumes these section states.
+It defines the structural problem, applies the external loads and prestress, evaluates the internal actions, and recovers the resulting normal and shear stresses.

 The physical case is a degraded prestressed concrete pole represented by forty polygons.
 Its geometry, material distribution, and component-specific degradation laws are defined through a flexible and customizable parametric model.

-A distinctive feature of the approach is that geometry and material properties remain continuous functions of the longitudinal coordinate.
-Sectional quantities can therefore be evaluated at any position, while numerical derivatives can be computed directly from the underlying fields to support analyses governed by their spatial variation.
+Because the underlying geometry and material properties remain continuous functions of the longitudinal coordinate, sectional quantities can be evaluated at arbitrary positions.
+The external application can also compute numerical derivatives from values resolved directly from the field, without relying on a predefined set of stored sections.

-The example provides a practical view of the CSF architecture and demonstrates its ability to address modelling requirements that extend beyond the scope of conventional sectional-analysis software.
+The example therefore illustrates both parts of the workflow: CSF as the persistent section model and the structural analysis as an independent application built on top of it.

 ---